-Showers and bathtubs are a common area for slips and falls, even for those of us without mobility issues.
-Fortunately, there are several ways to make the shower or tub safer for your parents, ranging from installing simple non-slip mats to replacing your existing tub with a walk-in bathtub.
+Slips and falls are common in the bathroom, even for those of us without mobility issues.
+Fortunately, there are several ways to make the shower or tub safer for aging parents.
+You can opt for simple fixes like non-slip mats or replace the bathing area with a new walk-in bathtub.

 Simple non-slip bath mats are available at nearly every big-box and home improvement store, as well as online.
 They are typically rubber and stick to the floor of your shower or tub with suction cups.
 These mats do sometimes have flaws—including a tendency to come unstuck from the floor—but they get the job done in a pinch.
 They’re also cheap, so it makes sense to pick one up just in case.